Everything You've Ever Wanted To Know About Pegging

 Don't push past pain, Matatas stresses.
 “It might mean your butt has had enough for the night or it might mean you need more lube or to take a break and get the body more aroused and relaxed,” she says.
 As Manta puts it: “The ass can be a barometer for how relaxed you genuinely are.”

 If it doesn’t work, it doesn’t work.
-In that case, don’t stress out, and go with plan B. “Do things that feel good, scissors, cuddle, do something else, and let that be okay.”
+In that case, don’t stress out, and go with plan B. “Do things that feel good: scissor, cuddle, do something else, and let that be okay.”

 But you might experience a different kind of pain.
 If you're new to the practice, the first few times you might get “real tired, real fast,” Matatas says.
 “We are using the lower back, hips, glutes, and even hamstrings in thrusting,” she says.
 “If you find that your body just doesn't get used to pelvic thrusting, remember that you can peg with all kinds of harnesses — there are hand harnesses, thigh harnesses and even boot harnesses.
 Don't be afraid to experiment — and have fun.